International registration of trademarks

 As a Norwegian applicant you must have a national application or registration as a basis before you can apply for international registration.
 You must have either Norwegian citizenship, or a residential or business address in Norway.

-The international registration is dependent on the national basic application or registration for 5 years.
+The international registration is based on the national application or registration for 5 years.
 If the Norwegian application is not registered, or your registration is deleted before five years have passed, the international registration will also be deleted.
 It may therefore be worthwhile to wait until the Norwegian application has been processed before filing an international application.
 You should still apply within 6 months from filing your Norwegian application, so that you can take advantage of the priority rule.

 Which countries should you choose?